-Use automatic rules - is this option is enabled, you can select the profile you want to enabled and the Incoming/ Outgoing connections.
+Use automatic rules - if this option is enabled, you can select the profile you want to enabled and the Incoming/ Outgoing connections.
 You can select the Incoming/ Outgoing connections if you enable the corresponding profile.

 Allow isolation - when this option is enabled, the user is able to isolate an endpoint (or not).
 If the endpoint is isolated, all its external connections are rerouted through the Heimdal Security systems.

-Once the option is enabled the machine can be isolated from the active client view, by selecting the machine you want to isolate and press the ISOLATE button.
+Once the option is enabled the machine can be isolated from the Active Client view, by selecting the machine you want to isolate and press the Isolate button.

 You can also unisolate active clients (if it was isolated before).
 If the Agent hasn’t processed the isolate / unisolate the client, we can cancel the action.

-On the machine, when the isolated message was received, the firewall will disable all existing rules that don’t contain the name “Heimdal” and will create allow rules for the following Heimdal exes: clienthost, antivirus, firewall, mailsentry, mailsentrymonitor.
-Having those allowed, we will have added the main rule that will block all ports for either inbound or outbound and the rule is called “HeimdalIsolate”.
+On the machine, when the isolated message was received, the firewall will disable all existing rules that don’t contain the name “Heimdal” and will create allow rules for the following Heimdal exes: clienthost, antivirus, firewall, Heimdal™ Email Security, Heimdal™ Email Security Monitor.
+Having those allowed, we will have added the main rule that will block all ports for either inbound or outbound, and the rule is called “HeimdalIsolate”.
 Right now only those apps will be available to communicate through the firewall.

 If an invalid password event is detected and it occurrences more than 5 times we wait 5 minutes (time in which we will wait to see if we have more invalid tries).
-If we don't have any invalid password in the next 5 minutes, the Agent will send to Dashboard the log containing the 5 invalid attempts.
+If we don't have any invalid passwords in the next 5 minutes, the Agent will send to Dashboard the log containing the 5 invalid attempts.
 If we have one or more invalid attempts in the 5 minutes we have to wait, the delay will start again (an action that will be repeated for every attempt if we don't have more than 20 minutes before the first and the last occurrence of invalid password).
-After the Agent sends a notification to the Dashboard, we will reset the timer and the list of the invalid attempts.
+After the Agent sends a notification to the Dashboard, we will reset the timer and the list of invalid attempts.